IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowInvalidMetadataThroughAPI
 +++++++++++++++++++++++++++++++

 When set to true, dataset with incomplete or invalid metadata can be submitted via API for later corrections.
+It is set to "false" by default.
 See :ref:`create-dataverse-api` for details.

 :CanReviewInvalid
 +++++++++++++++++++++++++++++++